 - authorised financial service providers who help you buy and sell investments like shares, bonds and derivatives - you can check if your provider is authorised

 To prevent identity fraud, keep your National Insurance number safe.
 Do not share it with anyone who does not need it.

 Proving your National Insurance number

 You can print a letter confirming your National Insurance number from your personal tax account.

-If you don’t have a personal tax account, contact HMRC to ask for a letter.
+If you do not have a personal tax account, contact HMRC to ask for a letter.